 3rd Friday in person at St.Michael's and All Angels 601 Montano NW from 12 am to 1:30 pm.

 Other Suicide Survivors Support Groups in New Mexico

-1st and 3rd Thursdays from 5:00-6:40 pm in the library of the Unitarian Church on the corner of Galisteo and Barcelona. ( 107 W Barcelona Rd.
-Sant Fe)
+3rd Thursday In-person meetings in the library of the Unitarian Church on the corner of Galisteo and Barcelona. ( 107 W Barcelona Rd.
+Santa Fe)

 Healing Conversations (formerly Survivor Outreach Program) If you've lost someone you love to suicide request an in-person visit or phone conversation with a trained peer facilitator.
 Email: email@example.com or TEXT 505-738-3436.

 They offer a free online newsletter Surviving Suicide (Online Subscription)